South Koreans feel betrayed over detainment of hundreds of workers at plant raid in Georgia

 Daishin Securities in a report said the Georgia raid could delay operations at the targeted battery plant, which was slated to begin production early next year, potentially affecting Hyundai’s EV business in America.

-During Monday's parliamentary hearing, Cho, the foreign minster, told lawmakers that the U.S. had “not responded adequately” to South Korea's requests to expand skilled visas for its workers, and that Seoul plans to use the Georgia raid as an opportunity to move related negotiations forward.
+During Monday's legislative hearing, Cho, the foreign minister, told lawmakers that the U.S. had “not responded adequately” to South Korea's requests to expand visas for its workers, and that Seoul plans to use the Georgia raid as an opportunity to move related negotiations forward.

 Cho said that some of the people detained in Georgia may need to return to the site to complete work at the factory, and that South Korean officials are negotiating with American authorities to ensure that those detained can reenter the United States.